Feb 17, 2026|research

 MCP integration.
 Vrin operates as a Model Context Protocol server.
 Any MCP-compatible assistant (Claude, ChatGPT, custom agents) can query Vrin's knowledge graph as a reasoning backend.
 Your team's structured knowledge becomes accessible from whatever AI tool they prefer.

-The fundamental thesis is that AI systems will eventually be specialized like human employees, not through fine-tuning a single model, but through engineering the cognitive infrastructure surrounding it.
+The fundamental thesis is that AI systems will eventually be specialized like human employees, through engineering the cognitive infrastructure surrounding the model and fine-tuning specialized models from the structured knowledge it produces.
 Better perception, better structure, better organization, better reasoning.

 We're building that infrastructure.

-Read the full technical details in our whitepaper, or try Vrin at vrin.cloud.
+Read the full technical details in our whitepaper, explore the evaluation code on GitHub, or try Vrin at vrin.cloud.

 Founder & CEO

-Building the next generation of enterprise AI memory at VRIN.
+Building knowledge reasoning infrastructure for enterprise AI at VRIN.
 We believe in transparent research and open benchmarks.